ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/advanced/jmx/README.md

 This tutorial is an application that reads tweets from a flat file and prints them out to the standard output.
 The `TweetSlowProcessor` simulates a long running processor to allow you to monitor the application using a JMX client.

+This tutorial contains 2 examples:

+- `SingleEngineJmxTutorial`: shows how to monitor a single engine
+- `ParallelEngineJmxTutorial`: shows how to monitor two worker engines running in parallel

 ## Pre-requisite

 * JDK 1.6+